 The Department of Labor, as part of its continuing effort to reduce paperwork and respondent burden conducts a preclearance consultation program to provide the general public and Federal agencies with an opportunity to comment on a proposed continuance for a collection of information in accordance with the Paperwork Reduction Act of 1995 (PRA95) (44 U.S.C.
 3506(c)(2)(A)).
 This program helps to ensure that requested data can be provided in the desired format, reporting burden (time and financial resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements on respondents can be properly assessed.
 Currently, the Employment and Training Administration is soliciting comments concerning the proposed extension of the ETA 205, Preliminary Estimates of Average Employer Contribution Rates.
 A copy of the proposed information collection request (ICR) can be obtained by contacting the office listed below in the addresses section of this notice.

-Written comments must be submitted to the office listed in the addressee section below on or before September 30, 2000.
+Written comments must be submitted to the office listed in the ADDRESSES section below on or before October 28, 2003.

 II.
 Review Focus